Automorphisms of profinite mapping class groups: Notations, definitions and preliminary results

 A \emph{profinite Dehn twist} (resp.\ \emph{profinite braid twist}) of $\kG(S)$ is an element which lies in the closure of the set of Dehn twists (resp.\ braid twists) inside the profinite group $\kG(S)$ (where we identify $\G(S)$ with a subgroup of the latter group).

-It is a remarkable and nontrivial fact that the profinite Dehn twists of $\kG(S)$ are parameterized by the profinite set of \emph{nonperipheral profinite simple closed curves} $\hL(S)_0$ (cf.\ Theorem~5.1 in \cite{[B3]}).
-This set is realized, roughly speaking, as the closure of $\cL(S)_0$ inside the profinite set of "unoriented" conjugacy classes in $\hP$ (cf.\ Section~4 in \cite{[B3]} and Section~3.2 in \cite{congtop} for the precise definition).
+It is a remarkable and nontrivial fact that the profinite Dehn twists of $\kG(S)$ are parameterized by the profinite set of \emph{nonperipheral profinite simple closed curves} $\hL(S)_0$ (cf.\ \cite[Theorem~5.1]{[B3]}).
+This set is realized, roughly speaking, as the closure of $\cL(S)_0$ inside the profinite set of "unoriented" conjugacy classes in $\hP$ (cf.\ \cite[Section~4]{[B3]} and \cite[Section~3.2]{congtop} for the precise definition).
 As above, we then denote by $\tau_\g\in\kPG(S)$, for $\g\in\hL(S)_0$, the associated profinite Dehn twist.

-Let $\hL^b(S)$ be the subset of $\hL(S)$ consisting of profinite simple closed curves whose topological type (cf.\ Definition~4.6 in \cite{BFL}) is that of a simple closed curve bounding a $2$-punctured disc.
+Let $\hL^b(S)$ be the subset of $\hL(S)$ consisting of profinite simple closed curves whose topological type (cf.\ \cite[Definition~4.7]{BF}) is that of a simple closed curve bounding a $2$-punctured disc.
 Then, the the profinite braid twists of the procongruence mapping class group $\kG(S)$ are parameterized by this profinite set and are denoted by $b_\g$, for $\g\in\hL^b(S)$.